sevagh/xumx-sliCQ/README.md

 ![xumx_system](./docs/xumx_slicq_system.png)

-The ragged sliCQ is stored in a matrix with zero-padding to perform the Wiener EM step directly on the sliCQ transform ([adapting STFT Wiener EM to the sliCQ is discussed here](https://discourse.aicrowd.com/t/umx-iterative-wiener-expectation-maximization-for-non-stft-time-frequency-transforms/6191)).
+The ragged sliCQ is stored in a matrix with zero-padding to support the Wiener EM step directly on the sliCQ transform ([adapting STFT Wiener EM to the sliCQ is discussed here](https://discourse.aicrowd.com/t/umx-iterative-wiener-expectation-maximization-for-non-stft-time-frequency-transforms/6191)).
+However, the execution time is slower (and native sliCQ Wiener-EM times out in the competition).
+Therefore, it's controlled by the flag `--slicq-wiener` in the evaluate script.
+See [docs/wiener_em.md](./docs/wiener_em.md) for more details.

 A look into each of the 4 target networks of xumx-sliCQ shows how the convolutional network architecture is applied to the ragged sliCQ transform, where each block contains the frequency bins that share the same time-frequency resolution: